-- The findings from the FRC's annual audit quality reviews comparing them with the proportion of FTSE 350 audits that require no more than limited improvements. - o RSB data on the quality of audits that are not within the scope of FRC monitoring. - Evidence from our reviews of the quality of local audit.
+- The findings from the FRC's annual audit quality reviews including the proportion of FTSE 350 audits that require no more than limited improvements. - o RSB data on the quality of audits that are not within the scope of FRC monitoring. - Evidence from our reviews of the quality of local audit.